mhorton-dev/unit1.furnitureemporium/README.md

 If you finish early, consider the following:

-1. Style the "Add to cart" buttons so that the cursor and background color change when a user hovers over the button.
+1. Style the "Add to cart" buttons so that the type of the cursor and the color of the background change when a user hovers over the button.
 2. Check your CSS for any repeated declarations.
 Is it possible to merge rules or apply the same declarations to multiple selectors?

 ## Submission